alpas/alpasdev/src/main/resources/docs/entity-factory.md

 <a name="getting-started"></a>
 ### [Getting Started](#getting-started)

-A factory is simply a class, or preferably, an object, implementing the `dev.alpas.ozone.EntityFactory` interface.
-The implementor is required to provide an instance of an [Ozone table](/docs/ozone#ozone-table) instance and must override `entity()` method.
+A factory is simply a class, or preferably, an object, extending the abstract `EntityFactory` class.
+You are required to provide an instance of an [Ozone table](/docs/ozone#ozone-table) instance and must override `entity()` method.
 This method is where you would return an [Ozone Entity](/docs/ozone/#ozone-entity) instance.

 The quickest way to create an entity factory is by using the `make:factory` Alpas console command.
 This command takes the name of the entity, or a list of entities for which the corresponding factory needs to be created.
 All the entity factories are conventionally kept under `database/factories` directory.

 ```bash